stripoinc/stripo-plugins-helm-example/docs/migration.md

 #### Action required:
 1. Run update_all.sh to update helm repo

+## Upgrade to the 1.95.0 Version
+#### Action required:
+1. Check your jwt.secret.apiKeyV2 property of stripo-plugin-api-gateway.
+The value should be at least 64 symbols.

 ## Upgrade to the 1.84.0 Version
 Added the support of different metrics on port 8081: